 CVnCoV SARS-CoV-2 Vaccine Description

 CureVac's CVnCoV is an mRNA vaccine candidate that utilizes nucleotides without chemical modifications in the mRNA.
-The vaccine candidate is designed to provide a strong and balanced activation of the immune system.
+The principle of CureVac's proprietary vaccine technology is the use of mRNA as a data carrier to instruct the human body to produce its own proteins capable of fighting a wide range of diseases.

 The mRNA encodes the full-length spike protein of SARS-CoV-2 coronavirus and is formulated with lipid nanoparticles.